madelattre/madelattre.github.io/index.md

 ### Preprints

 - Delattre, M. and Kuhn, E. Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function. (hal-02285712)
+- Narci, R., Delattre, M., Larédo, C. and Vergu, E. Inference in Gaussian state-space models with mixed effects for multiple epidemic dynamics. (hal-03347365)

 ### Publications